In the recent past, customer expectation has risen way above the bare-bones experience.

 #4.
-Make Proper Use of Social Media
+Make Good Use of Social Media

 You can use social media platforms as an effective engagement tool.

 According to a survey by We Are Social, over 2.3 billion people around the world are active social media users.
-That’s huge!

 Social media platforms can help you connect with a number of users and significantly boost customer satisfaction.
-It gives you the opportunity to build a rapport with your audiences and connect with them on a personal level.
+It gives you the opportunity to build rapport with your audiences and connect with them on a personal level.

 Furthermore, social media is a great platform to host various giveaways, organize contests, and provide customer support.
 Today, customers also take to social media to share their grievances.